Daybreakers: Plot

-In 2009, an outbreak of a mysterious viral plague caused by an infected vampire bat has transformed most of the world's human population into immortal vampires by 2019.
-As the global population of uninfected mortal humans continues to plummet, vampires are faced with a severe blood shortage, with those deprived of blood degenerating into bestial monsters called "Subsiders".
-As sunlight is deadly to vampires, they are active during the night, while underground passages and UV-filtered cars are built for daytime travel.
+In the year 2019, a global plague caused by an infected vampire bat has transformed most of the world's human population into immortal vampires.
+As the population of uninfected humans decreases, vampires are faced with a severe blood shortage, with those deprived of blood degenerating into bestial monsters called "subsiders".
+Because sunlight is deadly to vampires, the vampires are active during the night, and use underground passages and UV-filtered cars for daytime travel.

-Humans are captured and kept alive for their blood while scientists search (so far unsuccessfully) for a synthetic substitute.
-As the head hematologist for Bromley Marks, the largest corporate supplier of human blood, Edward Dalton runs a medical team with his colleague Christopher Caruso.
-They are trying to develop a blood substitute, which they test on soldiers in the vampiric national army.
-Powerful CEO Charles Bromley watches these tests eagerly, wanting to build a fortune by selling the synthetic substitute to most, while secretly planning to keep pure human blood for himself and other wealthy vampires.
+Humans are captured and kept alive for their blood while scientists search for a synthetic blood substitute.
+Edward Dalton is the head hematologist for Bromley Marks, the largest corporate supplier of human blood.
+With his colleague Christopher Caruso, they work to develop a blood substitute, which they test on soldiers in the vampiric national army.
+Powerful CEO Charles Bromley watches these tests eagerly, wanting to build a fortune by selling the synthetic substitute to most people, while secretly planning to keep pure human blood for himself and other wealthy vampires.

 While driving home, Dalton accidentally runs another vehicle off the road.
 Discovering the occupants are humans, Dalton hides them from the police.
 Before they leave, their leader, Audrey, sees his Bromley Marks identification, thereby learning Edward's name and occupation.
 At home, Edward is surprised by his estranged brother Frankie with a gift of a bottle of pure human blood.
 The gift reignites a long-standing argument – Edward refuses to drink human blood, while Frankie, a soldier, enjoys it.
-A Subsider invades the house, forcing the brothers to kill it together.
+A subsider invades the house, forcing the brothers to kill it together.

 The next morning, Audrey visits Edward and sets up a meeting with Lionel 'Elvis' Cormac, a human who was cured of vampirism.
 Before Cormac can explain his reversion, a military team arrives with Frankie, who follows Edward and intends to capture Cormac and Audrey.
 Audrey knocks Frankie unconscious, and the three escape.
 Cormac reveals that he was cured of vampirism when a car crash ejected him from his sun-proof vehicle.
 Elvis burst into flames but fell into a river before the sunlight killed him.
 He theorizes that the brief exposure to sunlight turned him human.
 Edward agrees to help Cormac recreate the cure and prevent humans from being wiped out.